tomohulk/tomohulk/README.md

 - 👋 Hi, I’m @tomohulk
 - 👀 I’m interested in scripting automation and tool making, also 3D Printing.
-- 🌱 I’m currently learning Klipper firmware on my Ender3.
+- 🌱 I’m currently learning Klipper firmware on my Ender5.
 - 💞️ I’m looking to collaborate on anything I can help with.
 - 📫 How to reach me?
-[Twitter](https://twitter.com/tomohulk) is probobly the best.
+On [Threads]([https://twitter.com/tomohulk](https://www.threads.net/@tomohulk)) is probobly the best.

 Blerg:
 https://tomohulk.github.io